-8 Days Tanzania Tented Safari
+8 Days | 7 Nights Tented Tanzania Safari Tours

 This 8 days Tanzania Tented Safari journey will take you to five different locations in Tanzania’s northern circuit, including Arusha National Park, Lake Eyasi, where you will meet the bushmen, Ngorongoro Crater, Serengeti National Park, and Lake Manyara National Park.
 All of these parks are home to a diverse range of species and flora, and this itinerary allows you to see the greatest wildlife and scenery in Tanzania.